jaycech3n/math/_notes/reedy-fibrations.md

 {% enddefinition %}

 {% remark %}
-The extra fibrancy requirement on the map into the pullback in definition {% ref Reedy fibration, Reedy fibrant diagram %} above ensures that we can place a type theoretic fibration structure on the category of Reedy fibrant diagrams and Reedy fibrations, and thus construct new models of type theory in such diagrams.
+The extra fibrancy requirement on the map into the pullback in definition {% ref Reedy fibration, Reedy fibrant diagram %} ensures that we can place a type theoretic fibration structure on the category of Reedy fibrant diagrams and Reedy fibrations, and thus construct new models of type theory in such diagrams.
 {% endremark %}